vproxy-tools/panama-native-interface/README.md

     -cp 'path1:path2:jar3' \
     -d java_output_base_directory \
     -h c_headers_output_directory
+ // -frelease-pni-h-file -frelease-pni-c-file -frelease-jni-h-mock-file
+ // see -verbose --help for more info
 ```

 The pni program will scan all classes in classpath then generate Java and C codes.